thuSkywalker/Devguide/book/advanced-videostreaming-qgc.md

 ```sh
  gst-launch-1.0 v4l2src device=/dev/video0 ! video/x-h264,width=1920,height=1080,framerate=24/1 ! h264parse ! rtph264pay ! udpsink host=xxx.xxx.xxx.xxx port=5000
 ```
 Where `xxx.xxx.xxx.xxx` is the IP address where QGC is running.
-Please be aware if you get a "system error: Permission denied", you might need to prepend "sudo" to the  command above.
+If you get the system error: `Permission denied`, you might need to prepend `sudo` to the  command above.

 If everything works, you should see the video stream on the bottom left corner in the flight-mode window of QGroundControl as shown in the screeenshot below.